pattytonyoneill/FamilyRecipes/README.md

 - [Am I Responsive?](http://ami.responsivedesign.is/) used to give a visual of what the project looks like on various devices
 - [Heroku](https://heroku.com): used to deploy the Our Family Recipes app
 - [Cloudinary](https://cloudinary.com/): used to import my Cloudinary field for the featured image
+- [Diffchecker](https://www.diffchecker.com/): used to compare code when I had an error

 ### Wireframes
 To view all testing, go to [WIREFRAMES.md](WIREFRAMES.md)